Press enter or spacebar to select a desired language.

 Are any writing services available for doctoral students?

-• The Graduate Writing Support (GWS) faculty serve as writing coaches.
+• Graduate Writing Support (GWS) serves as a writing coach.
 Therefore, they will suggest changes but will not make those changes.
 The student is responsible for implementing any suggestions that are given.

-• The GWS faculty are not responsible for course tutoring.
+• GWS is not responsible for course tutoring.
 The student is responsible for knowing and understanding the parameters of each assignment.

-• The GWS faculty are not responsible for the content of the student’s work nor are the GWS faculty liable for the grades the student earns in any course.
+• GWS is not responsible for the content of the student’s work nor is GWS liable for the grades the student earns in any course.

 • GWS is not an editing service.